dailystory/docs/articles/changelog/2020/september.md

 ## September 4, 2020
 * Add support for custom button position for popups
 * Updates for designer consistency across editors
+* Add support for renaming files and folders in file manager

 ## September 3, 2020
 * Updates for responsive UX